Loading…

 Fundamentals of Fenestration

-By: | January 04 , 2024
+By: | May 25 , 2024

 Windows’ is derived from Old Norse word – vindauga—vind+auga = wind+eye.
 Windows are to buildings what eyes are to the face.
 Windows and doors blur the distinction between the inside and the outside world.
 They are defined as an opening in the wall made to facilitate ventilation, light and view.
-Fenestration also increases the need for UPVC window fabricators.
+Fenestration also increases the need for uPVC window fabricators.
 How much of a building exterior is covered with openings, in particular windows and doors, how transparent is the enclosing glass, and the arrangement of openings are some issues of fenestration

 Post your Requirement